fduda/p3dst/Aquila/readme.txt

 - Automatic support for left handed coordinate system.
 OpenGL has a default right handed coordinate system.
 Panda3D has a left handed coordinate system.
 - Linear interpolation for textures.
 - Add support for a geometry program.
 - Add some more performance tests.
-I still do not know when structs are more suitable and when not.
+I still do not know when structs are more suitable and when not (eventuall modify Vector4, Matrix4 then).
 - Add add Matrix3 (for normals) class and maybe a Vector1 class.
 - Make the Vector2, Vector3, Vector4 and Matrix4 classes more complete.
+- Add a possibility to discard a fragment.
 - Try to remove as much short-life objects as possible (the GC should never be called ideally).